numsim-group/klimakoffer/milestone1/milestone1_results.md

 ## Scripts for Milestone 1

-Ypu can also check out our Julia and Python implementations of milestone 1 in this site.
+You can also check out our Julia and Python implementations of milestone 1 in this site.

 ### Julia implementation of milestone 1